MoyasiGinko/Hello-Microverse/README.md

 ### Key Features <a name="key-features"></a>

-<h2>Responsive Design</h2>
+### Responsive Design
-<p>This project uses a mobile-first approach to ensure that the layout and content are optimized for smaller screens, and scales up to larger screens as needed.
-Media queries are used to adjust the layout and font sizes at different breakpoints, and images are optimized for faster loading times.</p>
+This project uses a mobile-first approach to ensure that the layout and content are optimized for smaller screens, and scales up to larger screens as needed.
+Media queries are used to adjust the layout and font sizes at different breakpoints, and images are optimized for faster loading times.